 Many American women in their 20s and 30s have monthly cycles in which they don’t ovulate.
 That is, an egg is not released from the ovary.
-Such a widespread phenomenon is a new twist in human evolution.
+Such a widespread phenomenon is a new twist in human evolution This why infertility is at an all time high.
 There are obvious reasons, as well as serious effects which accompany this unnatural process – the inability to reproduce – now taking place in so many adult females.

 The reasons for anovulation are simple: severe biochemical imbalance and stress.
-The xenoestrogens.
+As caused by xenoestrogens.

 We are in the same biosphere, the same food chain as all the animals mentioned above who have experienced reproductive chaos from chemical pollutants.
 Why should our species be exempt?
 It isn’t.
 We drink the water of the same planet, eat fish and plants and meat laced with the same immortal PCBs and DDTs – it’s a closed system.